codess-aus/PL-900/PowerApps.md

 **Create an app from a template**: Template apps are used for specific scenarios like budgeting and employee management

+### Functions

+Here are some common functions and an explanation of what they do:

+* Filter - This function is often used with galleries or tables of data to narrow down the rows returned from your data source.
+You do this by specifying one or more columns in your data set to perform a logic test on, which will allow you to return data that falls in a certain date range, has a set value, or was created by the user for example.
+* Match - This function allows you to check a value to see if it follows a given pattern.
+You can use this to check if the user entered a properly formatted email address and, if they did not, show them a warning that a valid email is required.
+This function serves well for conditional formatting.
+* Distinct - This function allows you to return the unique values from a list of data, making it easier to build dynamic dropdowns that show users only the valid values for the given column.
+* Math functions - Power Apps includes a range of math formulas for working with your data from the simple such as Sum or Average to the complex such as Atan and Sin to work with radians.

 ## Model-driven app
 Complex business process apps with simple user interfaces.
 Model-driven apps can automatically generate the application layout for your business data and processes stored in Microsoft Dataverse.
 You create a model-driven app by modelling the necessary business data your app needs to define a consistent business process.

+Model-driven app design is a component-focused approach to app development.
+Model-driven app design does not require code, and the apps you make can be simple or very complex.
+Unlike canvas app development, where the designer has complete control over app layout, much of the layout is determined for you with model-driven apps and largely designated by the components you add to the app.

+Model-driven apps have three design phases:
+* Model your business data
+* Define your business processes
+* Build the app

 Model-driven apps let pu design critical business apps by allowing you to write complex business logic inside.